dvreeze/sudoku/hibernate-strategy.md

   * for example, a JPA entity is a *Java representation of a database table row*, no more, no less
   * and a JAXB-annotated class is a *Java representation of XML data*, etc.
   * mixing these concerns in the same data class quickly becomes a mess
+* it is also perfectly ok to offer specific "views" on non-trivial Java records as nested record classes
+  * e.g., such "views" could leave out some "associations"
+  * using explicit types makes this explicit, whereas this is implicit in JPA entities

 ## Using jOOQ where JPA/Hibernate offers less value